The War of the Worlds (1953 film): Plot

 A Martian cylinder crashes into the farmhouse where Dr. Forrester and Sylvia Van Buren have taken refuge.

 Forrester and Sylvia escape in a small plane and crash land.
 Hiding in an abandoned farmhouse, they are nearly killed by yet another crashing cylinder.
-As several others land together, one of the Martian ships extends a long cable with an electronic eye to explore the house, but Forrester severs the eye with an axe.
-An Martian creature enters and surprises Sylvia but retreats with a piercing scream when Forrester throws the axe at it; some of its blood lands on Sylvia's scarf.
+As several others land together, one of the Martian ships extends a long cable with an electronic eye to explore the house, but Forrester severs it with an axe.
+A Martian creature enters and surprises Sylvia but retreats with a piercing scream when Forrester throws the axe at it; some of its blood lands on Sylvia's scarf.
 The pair escape just before the farmhouse is destroyed.
 Forrester takes the electronic eye and blood sample to a team of scientists at a Los Angeles university.
 It is discovered that the blood is extremely anemic.
 Dr. Duprey observes, "They may be mental giants, but, by our standards, physically, they must be very primitive."

 Dr. Forrester discusses with fellow scientists ways to defeat the Martians after a powerful atomic bomb blast fails to penetrate the Martians' electromagnetic "umbrella".

 Meanwhile, as the world's capitals fall to the invaders, the U.S. government authorizes use of the atom bomb.
-A flying wing jet drops the weapon directly on a cluster of war machines gathered outside of Los Angeles.
+A flying wing jet drops the weapon directly on a cluster of war machines gathered outside Los Angeles.
 However, the force field protects the Martians.
 With experts predicting total world domination in just six days, the scientists realize that the Martian machines cannot be defeated but speculate that the Martians themselves may have a biological weakness.
 They plan to flee Los Angeles in buses and trucks with their laboratory equipment and samples to continue their research.
-During the city's evacuation, Forrester, Sylvia, and the other scientists become separated after mobs attack and steal their vehicles to escape the Martians.
+During the city's evacuation, Forrester, Sylvia, and the other scientists become separated after a mob attacks and steals their vehicles.